 So, your Abstract was selected for presentation at WICC 2019, Congratulations!

-To ensure we have time for everyone’s abstract, the WICC 2019 Executive Committee is asking you to follow the procedures outlined in the “Presenter Information Webinar” video below.
+To ensure we have time for everyone’s abstract, the WICC 2019 Executive Committee is asking you to follow the procedures outlined in the “Presenter Information Webinar” next to this post.
 We ask you to please watch the video and follow the required guidelines to ensure you have adequate time for your presentation.
 The conference must stay on a strict schedule and if you go over your time slot, your presentation may be in jeopardy of being cut off, so please follow the guidelines in the video.

 PRESENTATION GUIDELINE SUMMARY:

 - Length: 20 minutes